Axway-University-1/apim-hands-on-labs/Dev-Day1-Lab-3A-3B/README.md

 Gerard is entrusted with the mission to enable such services through APIs.
 The new APIs accelerate creation of the new applications within the ecosystem of the group and that of its partners (and of course this needs to be done yesterday!).
 These applications should be able to easily use functionality and services from other applications.

-In his role of overseeing the “APIsation” program of the company, he should make sure that the publication of the APIs is easy, and that the usage of these APIs is controlled and that their utilization does not harm the IT systems.
+In his role of overseeing the “APIfication” program of the company, he should make sure that the publication of the APIs is easy, and that the usage of these APIs is controlled and that their utilization does not harm the IT systems.

 Gerard Lambert needs your expert knowledge to put a Portal in place that allows to expose APIs to the external parties.
 Ideally, he needs a solution which allows to control the usage of these APIs depending on the type of applications that are using them.